 Don't Be Lazy!
 Networking Is Work

-Welcome back for another edition of “Don’t Be Lazy!”, your dose of tough love when it comes to your photography career…
+Welcome back to another edition of Richard Photo Lab’s “Don’t Be Lazy!”
+Your dose of tough love when it comes to your digital and film photography career…

-Maybe you’re thinking, “Well, I am actively engaging on social media and I feel pretty booked this season, so I don’t need to worry about networking right now…”
+Maybe you’re thinking, “Well, I am actively engaging on social media and I feel pretty booked shooting film this season, so I don’t need to worry about networking right now…”

 Not so fast, buddy.